Cyclone Dust Collectors

-Dust collectors are important pieces of equipment in many service and manufacturing facilities and there are several different kinds to choose from.
+Dust collectors (such as those made by the manufacturers listed here) are important pieces of equipment in many service and manufacturing facilities and there are several different kinds to choose from.
 Many companies rely on single-stage dust collectors, which suck debris and dust from the air and then deposit this debris into a container bag.
 These are often portable and can be moved from station to station.
 These types of collectors work great for certain applications, but have some downfalls such as a certain amount of dust and debris re-entering the work environment as the air is exhausted.
 Cyclone dust collectors, on the other hand are seen as more effective.
 These are generally larger, fixed units that are more powerful than their single-stage counterparts.

 Cyclone dust collectors suck dust and debris into a funnel shaped chamber, and larger, heavier pieces of debris fall into a separate container to be disposed.
 Due to larger debris being separated at an early stage, it will not pass through the impeller.
 This means engineers can focus on creating maximum airflow without the concern of the impeller needing to withstand impact from debris.
 These cyclone types are also able to have larger motors and impellers, and that means better airflow; while their larger inlet ports allow for large-diameter, multi-duct runs.
 These abilities allow a single

 cyclone collector to serve multiple machines simultaneously while maintaining high performance.